Alabama | Locum Tenens Travel Lifestyle

 REVIEW OUR JOB LISTINGS

-Cross Alabama off your bucket list with this locum tenens opportunity!
-Our client is looking for a dentist to begin coverage in early October.
-Hours include 8a - 5p and other similar shifts from Mondays - Fridays.
-The selected locum will be handling dentures, fillings, extractions, root canals, and other...
+Another locum tenens opportunity has arrived in Alabama!
+Our client is looking for an optometrist to begin coverage in mid January 2024.
+Hours include 8a – 5p shifts from Mondays – Fridays.
+The selected locum will be handling exams, refractions, contact lenses, and other optometry cases.
+This facility uses Nextgen....
 View This Job

 WHAT YOU NEED TO KNOW ABOUT VISITING ALABAMA AS A LOCUM TENENS PHYSICIAN, NURSE PRACTITIONER, PHYSICIAN ASSISTANT, CRNA, AND DENTIST